 Having common core values in a relationship makes all of the lesser choices easier to make, which therefore increases relationship satisfaction.

 In a relationship, having differing values can double the task.
-When we want different things in life, we don’t just have to figure out how to get them; we simultaneously have to negotiate with our partner about it.
+When we want different things in life, we don’t just have to figure out how to get them; we simultaneously have to negotiate with our partners about it.

 Not to say that differences in values can’t be worked out; but, we can all accept that things go more smoothly when we’re all on the same page.

 When reviewing your relationship values with your partner, make sure they have validity.
-Here are 12 essential core values for a long-lasting relationship:
+Here are 12 essential core values for a long lasting relationship:

 Commitment is an instance of a relationship value that contributes significantly to a couple’s happiness.